 The fourth guideline is to design patterns that are balanced.
 Motif and color balance are crucial to fashion textiles.
 This is because each garment should look similar on the rack, regardless of size.
 Imagine browsing through a rack of shirts and realizing the extra large has bright blue flowers and the small only has navy blue.
 Retailers know that each garment should represent the pattern in the same way, creating an even balance of color and a visible motif in each garment on the rack.
 As a designer in the fashion industry, it’s important that you keep scale in mind and make sure that all motifs and colors are used in a balanced way.
 In the women’s activewear market this is especially important because much of the work is with smaller garments, such as tank tops and bras.

 Guideline #5: Quality is Key

 The fifth guideline is to design patterns that are of the highest quality.
 So what makes a pattern high quality?
 A few telltale signs include:

 - Using a sophisticated repeat that is difficult to see;

 - And, using linework that has a thickness of at least one point so the details are not lost in the printing process.

 The fashion industry can be an exciting market to design for if you understand how you can keep your beautiful individuality, while also creating styles that are appealing to buyers.
-So, whether you need to finesse your current game within the industry or are looking to get more information on how you can become a part of it, we invite you to join us for a free live training event on March 7, 2018.
-Get the details here.
+Want to learn more about creating pattern designs for the fashion industry?
+Get started with this free training.